Richard L Weaver

 Professor Richard Weaver received an A.B. degree in physics from Washington University in St Louis in 1971 and a Ph.D in astrophysics from Cornell University in 1977.
 He came to Illinois in 1981 after a research associateship in theoretical elastic wave propagation and ultrasonics at Cornell.
 He was elected a fellow of the Acoustical Society of America in 1996 and received the Hetenyi Award from the Society for Experimental Mechanics in 2004.
 He is associate editor of the Journal of the Acoustical Society of America.
 Formerly a professor in the Department of Theoretical and Applied Mechanics at Illinois, he joined the Department of Physics in 2006.

-Statistical Elastodynamics of Large Structures and Quantum Chaos (with Oleg Lobkis, UIUC, and Thomas Seligman, Centro de Ciencias Fisicas, UNAM) — Numerical simulations, analytic theory and laboratory measurements are used to study the statistics of linear waves in complex systems.
+Statistical Elastodynamics of Large Structures and Quantum Chaos Numerical simulations, analytic theory and laboratory measurements are used to study the statistics of linear waves in complex systems.
 Particular attention is paid to wave energy density (or probability for quantum waves), and its mean flow and fluctuations.
-We seek methods to predict mean flow and fluctuations over long times, based on information in ray optics or direct numerical simulations over short times.
+We seek methods to predict mean flow and fluctuations over long times.

-Seismic Noise Correlations (with M Campillo, B van Tiggelen and E Larose, U Joseph Fourier, and O Lobkis UIUC and X Song UIUC Geology) — Recent attention to diffuse fields in seismology, inspired in part by laboratory experiments done at UIUC, is leading to new methods for probing the interior of the earth.
-We observe and exploit mesoscopic residual correlations in nominally incoherent multiply scattered elastic wave fields, on the moon, in the seismic coda, in local geophone noise, and in long period world-wide background seismicity.
+Seismic Noise Correlations (with M Campillo, University Grenoble-Alpes, and X Song UIUC Geology) Recent attention to diffuse fields in seismology, inspired by (scaled by a factor of 10^-6) laboratory experiments done here is leading to new methods for probing the interior of the earth in which the seismic Green function is retrieved from noise.
+We observe and exploit mesoscopic residual correlations in nominally incoherent multiply scattered elastic wave fields, on the moon, in the seismic coda after earthquakes, in local geophone noise, and in long period world-wide background seismicity.

 - Eotvos Award of the European Association of Geoscientists and Engineers (2009)